Test Dates, Registration Deadlines, and Score Releases

 Information About The SAT:

 The redesigned format was offered for the first time on March 5, 2016.
 The new SAT includes a Reading Test, Writing and Language Test, and a Math Test.
-The SAT no longer has a penalty for guessing and includes an optional essay component, which some colleges will require.
+The SAT no longer has a penalty for guessing.
 SAT questions focus on skills that matter most for college readiness and success, according to the latest research.

 There are 7 key content changes on the Redesigned SAT: